Engine Block Wash Automation

 A better robotic automation system that reduces production bottlenecks in harsh environments

-The new washing process begins with the installation of custom end plate holding fixtures onto the engine block.
-These fixtures were internally designed and built by MWES specifically for each variant of engine the washing system operates on.
-The end plate fixtures become the clamping interface to the block positioner and are built for a lifetime of articulating the 2 to 10 ton blocks in the automated positioning system.
+The new washing process begins with the installation of custom endplate holding fixtures onto the engine block.
+These fixtures were internally designed and built by MWES specifically for each variant of the engine the washing system operates on.
+The endplate fixtures become the clamping interface to the block positioner and are built for a lifetime of articulating the 2 to 10-ton blocks in the automated positioning system.

-After the end plates are installed, the engine block is loaded via crane onto the head and tail stock assemblies of the positioning system.
-The MWES developed automated clamping system locks the block onto the positioning system.
+After the endplates are installed, the engine block is loaded via crane onto the head and tailstock assemblies of the positioning system.
+The MWES developed an automated clamping system that locks the block onto the positioning system.
 Flood hoses are then attached to the internal passages of the block.
-Once the crane is removed and all wash bay doors are confirmed by sensor as closed, the automation system’s ABB IRC5 Controller begins the cleaning process.
+Once the crane is removed and all wash bay doors are confirmed by the sensor as closed, the automation system’s ABB IRC5 Controller begins the cleaning process.

 The MWES solution also featured a number of process improvements and features that helped the new robotic automation system see an increase in speed over the previous system.
-The fixtures that secure the block to the head and tail stock pivot assembly is now automated, making it easier for operators to load and unload the blocks.
+The fixtures that secure the block to the head and tailstock pivot assembly are now automated, making it easier for operators to load and unload the blocks.
 New fixtures were also redesigned for the connection and disconnection of hoses for internal block passage cleaning.
-These hose quick connects reduced the time required from the more manual activities previously employed.
+This hose quick connects reduced the time required from the more manual activities previously employed.